ocadotechnology/bbq/SETUP.md

 * Grant IAM role **BigQuery Data Viewer** for App Engine default service account (*<your-project-id>@appsport.gserviceaccount.com*) to each project which should be backed up
   * The easiest and fastest way is to grant permission at organization or folder level (but you can still control what should be backed up on project level)

+* Congratulations!
+BBQ is running now.
+The backup process will start on time defined in *cron.yaml* file.
+To enforce start now, GET *<your-project-id>.appspot.com/cron/backup*

 ### Advanced setup
   * It is possible to manage what projects will be backed up using project IAMs and also using config.yaml file.